frobnitzem/psik/README.md

 JobSpec information -- which makes up a majority of the code.
 Other than `script`, all job information is optional.
 However, the backend may reject jobs without enough resource and queue metadata.
+To avoid this, spend some time setting up your backend attributes in `$PSIK_CONFIG`.

 ## Webhooks

 Your jobs can include a "callback" URL.
-If set, the callback will be sent `psik.Callback` messages whenever the job changes state.
+If set, the callback will be sent [`psik.Callback`](psik/models.py) messages whenever the job changes state.
-This includes changes to all states except the `new` state.
+This includes transitions into all states except the `new` state.

 Callbacks arrive via POST message.
 The body is encoded as 'application/json'.